-A total of nine (9) applications (Part 1 with Attachments, and Part 2 with the completed Menu of Services form), and an electronic version of all parts on one diskette, must be submitted in an envelope or package.
+A total of nine (9) applications (Part 1 with Attachments, and Part 2), and an electronic version of all parts on one CD, must be submitted in an envelope or package.
 Attachment C should be affixed to the outside of the envelope or package.
 Of the nine (9) applications, one (1) application must be an original.
 DHCD will not forward the application to the review panel if the applicant fails to submit the required eight (8) copies, plus one (1) original.